Why Gold is a good Investment

 The level of geopolitical tension is rising dramatically as Russia and Ukraine continue battling one another and economic conditions worsen throughout the developed World.
 We have Europe on the brink of economic collapse and people rioting on the streets of at least three countries.

 The current outlook for American investors is not great, to say the least.
-Inflation is raging and all of the asset classes where they typically invest their money are suffering losses in 2022.
+Inflation is raging and all of the asset classes where they typically invest their money are suffering losses.
 Real Estate markets are poised for a downturn that is likely to cause further deterioration throughout the economy.

 On top of these US-centric challenges investors are watching as geopolitics takes center stage, with the potential to dramatically affect their Investment Portfolios.

-Now certainly seems like a good time to seek a safe haven for at least some of our hard-earned money.
-Instead of thinking about investing our money, perhaps our focus should be on protecting our hard-earned money with the traditional safe haven which, of course, is Gold.
+Now certainly seems like a good time to seek a safe haven for at least some of your hard-earned money.
+Instead of thinking about investing, perhaps it would be better to focus on protecting your hard-earned money with the traditional safe haven which, of course, is Gold.

 Now is the time for the safe haven of Gold